selma-e/employee_react_directory/README.md

-# Selma's HW12 Employee Tracker
+# Selma's HW19 React Employee Directory

 ## Description:

-In this activity, I am utilizing the inquirer node package to build an easy terminal interfaced employee management system that is linked to a SQL database.
-The user can view all employees, departments, and roles in the company.
-In addition to this, the user can add information to any of these tables in a very simple way.
-The interface is so easy, that a user would not need to access the database in order to make changes.
-I did this through the use of 'connection.query' functions and utilized asynchronous callbacks to write and return promises.

-## A couple of things I learned in this:

-- I learned that asynchronous functions can get pretty messy when they are nested within each other.
-It's better to deal with them one at a time (at least in my beginner phase).
-- I learned about console.table to display the information in the database to my end user.
-- I could not figure out how to prevent the user from entering a role ID that did not exist in the database.
+In this activity, I am creating an employee directory that utilizes React.
+The employees are being pulled from the Random User API by thumbnail, first and last name, phone number, email, and date of birth.
+Every time the page is loaded, 100 different employees will render.
+In the search bar, I have implemented an OnChange event handler that listens for every change or key entered.
+For every key entered, the names of the employees will filter based on the string entered.
+Additionally, I added the functionality of clicking on the full name caret to sort the employees in alphabetical order (ascending and descending).
+In addition, I organized the API endpoint to only return random users from the United States (to eliminate names appearing in Arabic or Farsi).
+In the future, I will try to implement sorting other columns in this directory.

 ## Installation:

-- If you need to pull my code for this homework, please visit my Github repository at: https://github.com/selma-e/Employee_Tracker
+- If you need to pull my code for this homework, please visit my Github repository at: https://github.com/selma-e/employee_react_directory

-- If you want to see the code in action, please view the video here: https://docusign.zoom.us/rec/share/lCJXtJIp83IXHC2tgxrtaqHlZWXZlSrjWhaBsBd5MtJoFbN4G8C0YU4_hwybTo6S.HDs9U9iSpxIy3NrA?startTime=1612506455000
+- Please view the deployed code here: https://selma-e.github.io/employee_react_directory/

 ## Usage: